Mesh LogoMesh

 Total: 100 ADA

-To send 10 ADA, you must:
+To send 10 ADA:

-1. Select one or more UTXOs as inputs (consuming them entirely)
+1. Select UTXOs as inputs (consumed entirely)

-2. Create an output for the recipient (10 ADA)
+2. Create output for recipient (10 ADA)

-3. Create a change output for yourself (remaining ADA minus fees)
+3. Create change output (remaining minus fees)

-If you select UTXO 2 (30 ADA) to send 10 ADA:
+Example: Using UTXO 2 (30 ADA) to send 10 ADA:

 Inputs: UTXO 2 (30 ADA) - consumed entirely